 Isaiah often wrote in the Prophetic Past Tense.
 That is, he saw future events as completed.
 When he wrote of judgment, he saw the total destruction of the wicked.
 He saw their final end.
 He used expressions such as, “The zeal of the LORD of hosts will do this.”
 Isaiah 9:7

 The end is certain.
 On the one hand God will establish perfect righteousness and on the other He will judge all ungodliness.
 There will be no escape for the ungodly.
-But He will also lift the curse of original sin and make all things new, Revelation 21.
+But He will also lift the curse of original sin and usher in the New Heaven and the New Earth, Revelation 21.

 God’s people wait upon Him with eager expectation of the fulfillment of His promises.
 The promise now is comfort.
 We eagerly await His promise of final deliverance.
 These promises are for all those who belong to the LORD.
 Those who belong to the Lord wait upon Him.
 The word translated wait means trusting God now by obeying Him while waiting for His final deliverance.

 Evil behavior and disasters will be with us until Christ returns.
 The evil in the world done by men is a result of the fall of Adam and Eve.
 Disasters, natural or otherwise, will be absent from the perfection that God has promised when Christ returns.
 But for now, God has promised comfort.
 His comfort is the certainty of knowing that evil and distortions and disasters will come to an end.
 Further, God’s comfort is in knowing that He is walking through these evil circumstances with us.
-Those who believe that Jesus is who He said He is and rely upon Him have the assurance that nothing will ever separate them from the love of God in Christ Jesus, Romans 8:35-39.
+Those who believe that Jesus is who He said He is and rely upon Him have the assurance that nothing will ever separate them from God, Romans 8:35-39.